gunthercox/ChatterBot/docs/training.rst

 .. autofunction:: chatterbot.trainers.TwitterTrainer

-Create an new app using your twitter acccount.
+Create an new app using your twitter account.
 Once created, it will provide you with the following credentials that are required to work with the Twitter API.